 Best Fleece: Coleman Stratus Adult Fleece Sleeping Bag Liner

-An Amazon’s Choice product with excellent customer reviews, the Coleman Stratus Adult Fleece Sleeping Bag Liner may be bulkier than microfiber fleece liners, but it’s an excellent choice when staying warm is a priority.
+An Amazon’s Choice product, the Coleman Stratus Adult Fleece Sleeping Bag Liner may be bulkier than microfiber fleece liners, but it’s an excellent choice when staying warm is a priority.
 When used on its own as a low-profile sleeping bag, it will keep you toasty in temperatures as low as 50ºF/10ºC.
 It also adds up to 12ºF/ 7ºC of thermal protection to most full-sized sleeping bags.

 A patented two-way ZipPlow system keeps the fleece away from the zip, so you don’t have to worry about snags when packing up in a hurry.
 Use the elastic storage strap and included stuff sack to compress the bulk as much as possible, then throw the liner in the washing machine when you get home.
 At 33 x 75 inches, it’s suitable for most people up to 5-foot, 11 inches in height and comes with a five-year warranty.

 Best Silk: Cocoon Silk Mummy Liner

 Silk sleeping bag liners are pricier than other options, but they’re also incredibly lightweight, pack away to almost nothing and feel incredible against the skin.
 The Cocoon Silk Mummy Liner receives rave reviews for its ability to deliver hotel-quality comfort in the middle of the woods.
 It dries quickly, stays cool in summer and adds an impressive amount of warmth in winter.